January 19, 2021

 Winter is here.
 Many may ask, “Am I prepared for winter?”
-By now, your home and your car should be ready to brave the potential storms that January and February may bring.
-Don’t be caught off-guard — here’s what should be on your winter home maintenance checklist:
+By now, your home and your car should be ready to brave the potential storms during the coming months.
+Don’t be caught off-guard — here’s what should be on your winter home and car maintenance checklist:

 Your winter home maintenance checklist should include checking your front doors and windows for drafts.
 If you feel cold air blowing under your front door, install a draft guard or install an energy-efficient door made out of steel or fiberglass.
 This could save you money on your heat bill.